andreferibeiro/half-marathon-EDA/README.md

 ![](images/Impor_1.png)

 Some of Google Colab’s advantages include quick installation and real-time sharing of Notebooks between users.
-However, loading a CSV file requires writing some extra lines of codes.
-In this article, we will be discussing three different ways to load a CSV file and store it in a pandas dataframe.
-To get started, sign in to your Google Account, and then go to “https://colab.research.google.com” and click on “New Notebook” [2].
+However, loading a CSV file requires writing some extra lines of codes [2].

 ![](images/Impor_2.png)